 2.4.
-There are some very important terms and definitions that you need to become intimately familiar with in order to better understand the concepts and discussion that follows in this text.
+There are some important terms and definitions that students need to become familiar with in order to better understand the concepts and discussion that follow in this text.
 The remainder of this section is dedicated to an introduction of these terms and concepts.
-Refer to Appendix H, in the back of this pamphlet, for additional terms and further clarification of terminology.
+Refer to Appendix G, in the back of this pamphlet, for additional terms and further clarification of terminology.

 2.4.1.
 Analysis Spot.
-An analysis spot refers to the specific location, or applicable relevant question on a chart where the spot analysis concept is applied.
+An analysis spot refers to the specific location, or applicable relevant question, on a chart where the spot analysis concept is applied.